Introduction

 Implications for Social Change

 When activists aim to shift societal behavior, they must assess whether they are targeting a folkway or a more.
-Campaigns that seek to reframe a folkway—such as encouraging people to use reusable bags—often succeed through education and social nudges.
+Which means campaigns that seek to reframe a folkway—such as encouraging people to use reusable bags—often succeed through education and social nudges.
 In contrast, changing a more—like decriminalizing certain drug use—requires deeper moral re‑evaluation, legal reforms, and often a generational shift in values.

 Understanding the biggest difference between mores and folkways enables change agents to select appropriate strategies: